-A commenter states that the air quality analysis should have included student athletes at City College as sensitive receptors in the health risk assessment (HRA).
+A commenter states that the air quality analysis should include student athletes at Archbishop Riordan and City College as sensitive receptors in the health risk assessment (HRA).
 The commenter cites the Area Plan PEIR and the air district's "Spare the Air" website as evidence that student athletes should be considered sensitive receptors in the HRA.
+The draft SEIR appropriately analyzes the impacts to sensitive receptors.

-First, it should be noted that the air district's "Spare the Air" website is not the air district's guidelines for CEQA analysis.
+The air district's "Spare the Air" website is not the air district's guidelines for CEQA analysis.
 The Spare the Air website describes people most at risk for the general impacts of air pollution, and includes children, seniors, and active adults.
 These receptor types are specifically identified as more susceptible to acute and short-term health effects due to elevated concentrations of ozone and particulate matter.

 The HRA evaluates lifetime cancer risk and annual average particulate matter concentrations, per the air district's thresholds and CEQA Guidelines, and does not evaluate acute and short-term health effects.
 The air district's CEQA guidelines define sensitive receptors as "facilities or land uses that include members of the population that are particularly sensitive to the effects of air pollutants, such as children, the elderly, and people with illnesses.
 Examples include schools, hospitals and residential areas."
-The CEQA Guidelines further describes sensitive receptors as the following:
+The air district's CEQA Guidelines further describes sensitive receptors as the following: